seanbaxter/shaders/README.md

 * `[[spirv::noperspective]] and [[spirv::flat]]` - Control interpolation of shader stage attributes.
 Use at most one of these.
 * `[[spirv::patch]]`, `[[spirv::centroid]]` and `[[spirv::sample]]` - Use at most one of these.

+* `dxil::semantic(name)` - Identifies a semantic name to an `in` or `out` interface variable.
+A `spirv::location` attribute cannot be declared for the same variable.
+Special variables starting with "SV_" are not supported with this attribute.
+* * `dxil::semantic(name, index)` - The two-operand version is easier to specialize.
+The string name identifies the element without an index.
+The index operand may be any constant expression, including one dependent on a template parameter.
+During instantiation, the integer index is evaluated, turned into a string, and concatenated with the preceding name.

 ## Shaders as an embedded language

 The Circle shader extension aims to bring the entire capability of the OpenGL Shading Language (GLSL) into C++ as a first-class language feature.
 Write graphics code using Standard C++ and mark interface variables and shader functions with C++ attributes to indicate their role in the graphics pipeline.
 When the program is compiled, all shader declarations are lowered to the SPIR-V binary intermediate representation, which is the portable shader storage format Vulkan and OpenGL programs.